-Leaping on FG attempts reportedly to be banned
+Report: NFL owners expected to ban leaping on FG attempts

 Report: NFL owners voting on rule banning players from leaping during FG, XP attempts

-The NFL is expected to pass a rule prohibiting players from leaping during field-goal and extra point attempts, reports ESPN.com's Adam Schefter.
+The NFL is expected to pass a rule prohibiting players from leaping during field goal and extra point attempts, reports ESPN.com's Adam Schefter.

-The Philadelphia Eagles first proposed the rule change and it gained support from the NFL Players Association.
+The Philadelphia Eagles first proposed the rule change, and it gained support from the NFL Players Association.

-Leaping is called when any defender runs forward and leaps, attempting to block a field goal or extra point and lands on any player from the opposing team.
-The foul is penalized 15-yard yards and the kicking team is awarded an automatic first down.
+Leaping is called when any defender runs forward and leaps, attempting to block a field goal or extra point, and lands on any player from the opposing team.
+The foul is penalized 15 yards and the kicking team is awarded an automatic first down.

 The penalty was only called three times during the 2016 season.